dodgyone23/plu-ts-docs/src/language/values/structs.md

 # structs

-When writing programs often we need to access data that is more articulated than simple integers of booleans; for this reason `plu-ts` allows ytou to define custom data-types.
+When writing programs often we need to access data that is more articulated than simple integers or booleans; for this reason `plu-ts` allows ytou to define custom data-types.

 ## `pstruct`